danielehc/katacoda-scenarios/consul_service_mesh_1/intro.md

 If you are already familiar with the basics of Consul, [Understand Consul Service Mesh](https://learn.hashicorp.com/consul/gs-consul-service-mesh/understand-consul-service-mesh) provides a reference guide for the Consul service mesh based labs.

-In this hands-on lab, you will deploy a Consul datacenter using Minikube and Helm 3.x.
+During this session you will deploy a Consul datacenter using Minikube and Helm 3.x.
 Specifically you will:

 - Create a local Kubernetes cluster using Minikube
 - Check the state of your Kubernetes cluster